louis-tru/quark/docs/RENDERING.md

 - Hard-coding shader resource slots.
 - Forgetting that GL commands are deferred and may need copied data.
 - Creating extra Metal command buffers just to switch render targets.
+- Reintroducing old depth/stencil or z-order assumptions into the AASide path.
 - Losing mipmap generation when render output is used as a texture.
 - Replacing `ImageSource` texture pointers without respecting `TexStat` ownership.
 - Assuming files in `deps/`, `node_modules/`, `tools/ndk/`, `tools/pkgs/`, `tools/linux/`, or `out/` are useful for Quark architecture context.